90 Day Goals

-- Do you have all the information you need to realistically predict your progress?
+Consider what kind of measurement you will use and do you have all the information you need to realistically predict your progress.

 “Surely, it cannot be as easy as consistently (as in every day), doing a difficult, but small, concrete step toward building the long-term plan.” – Pamela Slim

-Instead I was spending too much time on the “not important” activities and ignoring the more important small, action steps that would help me make progress towards my goals.
+Feel like you are busy every day not not achieving anything of significance?
+Maybe you are spending a lot of time on the “not important” activities and ignoring the more important small, action steps that would help you make progress towards your goals.

-- Result in the biggest amount of progress towards my goals.
+- What will result in the biggest amount of progress towards my goals?

-I would encourage you, if you want to achieve your goals this year consider writing 90 day goals, clarifying how you will measure your progress and taking small action steps on a daily basis!
+Want to achieve your best personal goals this year, set 90 day goals, clarify how you will measure your progress and taking small action steps on a daily basis!